pointw-dev/halchemy/jekyll/index.md

 {% endtabs %}

-In your code, instantiate an `Api` object with the URL of your API.
+In your code, create an `Api` object with the URL of your API.

 {% tabs quick %}
 {% tab quick Python %}